physicsplay/Astrojourneys/README.md

 Each mission turns a common student misconception into a playable decision problem: learners calculate, predict, test, fail safely, and try again.
 The repository is designed for lightweight classroom use: single-file HTML games, fast loading, and direct play from the browser.

+This project is currently in **early beta testing**.
+The games are still under development, and some of them may not open properly or may contain technical issues, incomplete features, or possible physics errors.

+If you test a game and find a bug, a broken mission, unclear instructions, or a possible scientific mistake, please report it using this Google Form:

+**[Google Form – Send Feedback] https://forms.gle/MiCsNUvj7YF8tNJK7**

+Thank you for helping us improve these astronomy-based physics learning games.

 ## Landing page

 - [index.html](./index.html)